-However you see yourself as a leader, poker can help you get (and stay) there.
+However you see yourself as a leader, learning about the power of poker can help you get (and stay) there.

 “Thrives in a fast-paced environment,” “able to rapidly shift priorities,” “can deal with a high level of ambiguity.”
 Try finding a job description without those phrases these days.
 Especially a job in a leadership position.

 Climbing the corporate ladder—especially getting over the broken rung women face from entry-level positions to management—takes the skill to read a situation and make the right call.
 Fast.
 Like, yesterday-fast.
 That means knowing and playing the odds.
 Being able to read the hand you were dealt and how to play it to win.

 Sound like any game you’ve heard of? ?

 Playing poker regularly (especially when there’s no actual money on the line) helps you practice that essential leadership skill.
 In a way that other decision-making exercises can’t.
 To study the scenarios, find the outs, know when you’re better off folding.
 And doing it with conviction, so that others (your team, your boss) believe in your decision.
 Even when the odds seem like they’re in your favor but turn against you.